eclipse-theia/theia-cloud/README.md

 - removes the next parts from `version` fields across the repo.
 - updates the package-lock files.
 - updates the `node/monitor` .vsix file in `demo/dockerfiles/demo-theia-monitor-vscode`.
-- updates the helm chart versions in `terraform/modules/helm` to the new version.
+- updates the helm chart version in `terraform/modules/theia-cloud/variables.tf` to the new version.

 When this commit is merged it should not result in pushed artifacts.
 Create a `releases/<currentVersion>` branch.
 This will be used in the future if any backports are necessary.
 Also it makes versions easier to find.